 Frequently Asked Questions (FAQs) about

-GRS 6.1

-Email Managed under a Capstone Approach
+GRS 6.1, Email and Other Electronic Messages Managed under a Capstone Approach

 Download FAQ as a PDF

-Updated August 2017
+Updated August 2023

 Agencies adopting a Capstone approach should also consult other resources available from NARA related to email management and electronic records management, and specifically the Capstone approach.
-Agencies should also supplement use of GRS 6.1 with agency-wide policies and training, and incorporate the schedule and its requirements into agency records management implementation tools (such as manuals and file plans (see FAQ 29).
+Agencies should also supplement use of GRS 6.1 with agency-wide policies and training and incorporate the schedule and its requirements into agency records management implementation tools (such as manuals and file plans).
+(See FAQ 30 for more information.)

 - Questions related to Permanent Email Records and other types of Electronic Messages

 - Questions related to Temporary Email Records and other types of Electronic Messages

 - Questions about Implementation